lucasmoschen/topological-data-analysis/README.md

 ![torus](images/torus-triangulation.png)

 After these, with the library [GUDHI](https://gudhi.inria.fr/), we can calculate the number of connected componentes and the Euler characteristic.
-We can see the behaviour of these characteristics in the Erdős–Rényi graph.
+We can see the behavior of these characteristics in the Erdős–Rényi graph.

 ![erdos](images/graph-erdos-n-components.png)